 Crazy Rich Asians: All the differences between the book and the movie

-Kevin Kwan’s rollicking satire Crazy Rich Asians is the latest blockbuster book to get the Hollywood treatment, bringing its story of a Chinese-American NYU professor meeting her boyfriend’s obscenely wealthy family in Singapore to the big screen this weekend.
+Kevin Kwan's rollicking satire Crazy Rich Asians, a story of a Chinese American NYU professor meeting her boyfriend's obscenely wealthy family in Singapore, is one of many blockbuster books to get the Hollywood treatment.

 As is always the case when adapting a book, some notable changes were made from page to screen.
 Kwan's novel, for example, has a biting tone and follows a wide range of characters, while director Jon M. Chu's film is more of a carefully calibrated romantic comedy.
 Here's a rundown of the other major differences between Crazy Rich Asians the book and Crazy Rich Asians the movie.
 Warning: There are copious spoilers for both the book and film below, so read at your own risk.